click on the menu below to navigate this site

 Tuesday, January 8, 2008

-As we flew from Luxor to Cairo and on to Sharm el Sheikh yesterday it was a beautifully clear day so we were able to see the Suez Canal and the Sinai sand deserts and rugged mountains.
+As we flew from Luxor to Cairo and on to Sharm El Sheikh yesterday, it was a beautifully clear day, so we were able to see the Suez Canal, Sinai sand deserts, and rugged mountains.
 What a very strange and alien place the Sinai is.

 The Sinai Great Sand Deserts.

-The first analog that comes to my mind are the resent photos seen from the surface of Mars.
+The first analogy that comes to my mind is the recent photos seen from the surface of Mars.

 Today we had a wonderful day of leisurely recovery surrounded by heavenly luxury.
 Our room overlooks the Red Sea.
-The hotel has lots of restaurants with fresh fruit, great for travelers near to scurvy as we are.
+The hotel has lots of restaurants with fresh fruit—great for travelers close to scurvy as we are.

 Julia snorkeling on the hotel reef.

-Most of the tourists here are from Russia; some of the men look like Russian Tony Sopranos with glamorous girlfriends draped from their arms.
+Most of the tourists here are from Russia; some of the men look like Russian Tony Sopranos with glamorous girlfriends draped on their arms.
 We booked dives for the next couple of days when I will complete SCUBA certification.
-Next we went snorkeling in the coral reef and saw lots of brightly colored fish.
+We also went snorkeling in the coral reef and saw lots of brightly colored fish.
 We feel very much recovered as evidenced by eating a huge burger with a glass of chardonnay.

-The hotel has taken up position on one of the better parts of the reef so it was wonderful snorkeling from the beach.
+The hotel is positioned on one of the better parts of the reef, so it was wonderful snorkeling from the beach.

 There were many military boats anchored off the shore.
-We heard tail that George W. would be staying at or visiting the hotel soon.
+We heard that George W. might be staying at or visiting the hotel soon.

 Wednesday, January 9, 2008